Drew Pinsky: Television

 Pinsky's first television appearance was as a contestant on Wheel of Fortune in 1984, though he did not win.
 He also served as "health and human relations expert" on the first season of the U.S. TV series Big Brother in 2000.

-He has also hosted several shorter educational television series, starting with Strictly Sex with Dr. Drew, which ran for 10 episodes on the Discovery Health Channel, followed by Strictly Dr. Drew which addressed everyday health issues.
+He has also hosted several shorter educational television series, starting with Strictly Sex with Dr. Drew, which ran for 10 episodes on the Discovery Health Channel, followed by Strictly Dr. Drew which addressed everyday health concerns.
 He later hosted the MTV series Sex...with Mom and Dad (2008–2009).

 In 2008, Pinsky starred in Celebrity Rehab with Dr. Drew, a reality television show which involves celebrities in a drug rehabilitation facility.
 The show was filmed at Pasadena Recovery Center, with Pinsky serving as the resident medical expert.
 The series premiered January 10, 2008 on VH-1 and was renewed for multiple seasons.
 A follow-up show to Celebrity Rehab with many of the same celebrities was Sober House, which began its first season in January 2009, and included celebrities from the first two seasons of Celebrity Rehab continuing their recovery in a sober living facility.
 In November 2009, Pinsky starred in a spinoff of Celebrity Rehab, Sex Rehab with Dr.Drew, which depicted celebrities being treated for sexual addiction over the course of three weeks at the Pasadena Recovery Center.

-In a 2011 episode of Lifechangers, Dr. Drew brought on a 16 year old Courtney Stodden and conducted an on-air ultrasound of their breasts to prove Stodden's claim they didn't have plastic surgery.
+In a 2011 episode of Lifechangers, Dr. Drew brought on a 16 year old Courtney Stodden and conducted an on-air ultrasound of her breasts to prove Stodden's claim she didn't have plastic surgery.
 The ultrasound was conducted by Dr. John Diaz, a plastic surgeon.

 Pinsky makes guest appearances on various news programs where he usually gives his observations on the relationship between controlled substances and high-profile individuals.
 He has frequently given his views on the deaths of people such as Anna Nicole Smith, Heath Ledger and Michael Jackson, arguing that their fates should set examples of the seriousness of misusing drugs.

 Pinsky has acted in several TV appearances (either portraying himself or a fictional character), Space Ghost Coast to Coast, Dawson's Creek, Family Guy.
 The Adam Carolla Project, Minoriteam, Robot Chicken, My Gym Partner's a Monkey, Code Monkeys, and The Midnight Gospel.
 Pinsky also appeared in the films New York Minute and Wild Hogs.

 In early 2011, Pinsky began hosting his own show, Dr. Drew On Call on HLN that focuses on news involving health and addiction topics.
 On August 26, 2016, HLN and Pinsky announced that the show's last episode would be September 22 of that year.

 On October 9, 2019, Pinsky competed in season two of The Masked Singer as "Eagle".

 In 2023, Pinsky appeared on the reality TV series Special Forces: World's Toughest Test.
-He was eliminated in the first episode due to a medical issue.
+He was eliminated in the first episode due to a medical problem.